rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 # Simple Steps for the first boot

-Choose a suitable directory, say eworkdir under your home directory, we'll refer it as ~/eworkdir from now onwards
+Choose a suitable directory for current work, say eworkdir under your home directory, we'll refer it as ~/eworkdir from now onwards

 ## Prepare the pre built toolchain